Murder of the Parker family: Appeals and scheduled executions of Carr and Simon

 Following the Atkins v.
 Virginia ruling in 2002, which prohibits states from executing mentally disabled people, Carr's attorneys tried to have his death sentence overturned, arguing that Carr was mentally disabled.
 During Carr's appeal in 2013, two psychologists evaluated him, however, they both disagreed as to whether Carr was mentally disabled or not.
 A Quitman County circuit judge determined that it was "too close to call" and chose to uphold Carr's death sentence.
 In 2016, the Mississippi Supreme Court overturned this ruling unanimously and sent the appeal back to the circuit court.
-Carl Parker's two sons from his original marriage to Betty, Dean and Scott, reacted to the decision with outrage.
+Carl Parker's two sons from his first marriage, Dean and Scott, reacted to the decision with outrage.
 Scott Parker said, "It makes me sick to my stomach that one of these men could get off.
 I want to see justice done.
 I know it won't bring my family back, but it will ease the pain."
 As of 2024, Carr remains on death row.

 In 2011, Simon was scheduled for execution, with the date set for May 24, 2011.
 On May 13, Simon filed a federal petition and motion to stay his execution on the grounds that he was too mentally incompetent to be executed.
 On May 24, he was only four hours away from execution when a federal appeals court panel stopped the execution from proceeding to consider Simon's claim that he was incompetent to be executed because he suffered a brain injury in a fall and had no memory.
 On March 1, 2012, the 5th Circuit reversed the denial of the petition and remanded the case for further proceedings.
 In 2015, a federal judge ruled that Simon had faked losing his memory and placed him back on death row and in line for execution.
 Simon appealed the ruling.

 In November 2023, the state of Mississippi attempted to set an execution date for Simon once again.
 Simon's attorneys sought to delay the execution, stating that they were still seeking an evaluation of his mental competence.
 They further argued that Simon had not exhausted all of his legal options, citing multiple issues, including inadequate legal representation and a lack of funds for experts to evaluate his mental competence.
 The Mississippi Supreme Court ruled that an execution date would not be set for Simon until Fitch responded to Simon's claim, setting a deadline of December 20, 2023, for Fitch to respond and file a rebuttal.
 As of September 2025, the Mississippi Supreme Court has not ruled on Fitch's motion to set an execution date or on Simon's mental competence claim.

 A November 2023 report revealed that both Anthony Carr and Robert Simon were among the 37 condemned inmates remaining on Mississippi's death row.

+In June 2026, the Mississippi Supreme Court denied Anthony Carr's appeal against his death sentence.